Table of Contents

 Select build platform

-Click File > Build Profiles in the menu bar to switch the Platform to visionOS.
+Click File > Build Profiles in the menu bar to switch Platform to visionOS.

 Configure input system

-Ensure using the latest version of Input System Package:
+Ensure you use the newer Input System Package:

-Click Edit > Project Settings > Player in the menu bar, and set the Active Input Handling slot to Input System Package(New).
+Click Edit > Project Settings > Player, set the Active Input Handling slot to Input System Package(New).

-Unity may then require a project restart.
-Click Apply to make the changes take effect.
+Unity may then require a project restart; click Apply to make changes effective.

 InputSystem changes take effect

-Click Edit > Project Settings > XR Plug-in Management in the menu bar, and check Apple visionOS under Plug-in Providers in the visionOS tab.
+Click Edit > Project Settings > XR Plug-in Management, under the visionOS tab in Plug-in Providers, check Apple visionOS.

 Select visionOS plugin